janikvonrotz/janikvonrotz.ch/content/post/2019-08-16-sea-sheeps-and-windmills.md

 {{< figure src="/images/Bicycle Tour Amrum/7_A peculiar hotel in Hamburg.jpg" title="A peculiar hotel in Hamburg" >}}

 I finished off my trip in Hamburg having a nice coffee at the [Elbgold shop](https://www.elbgoldshop.com/) and enjoying the view on the Aussenlaster lake.

+You can download the full resolution images from my [flickr album](https://www.flickr.com/photos/janik-von-rotz/albums/72157710371431567).